The First-Year Experience: Your Success Starts Here

 What is your best advice for the college search process?

-Visit as many schools as you can and then really go with your gut and decide which provided you the best experience and feels the right for you!
+Visit as many schools as you can and then really go with your gut and decide which provided you the best experience and feels right for you!

 Grace Ponciroli